-For this lesson we will use our training virtual machine which should be downloaded and started as a first step.
+For this lab we will use our training virtual machine which should be downloaded and started as a first step.

 The training virtual machine already has dbt installed, so we can begin by simply running the dbt command to check for a correct installation: